apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     will instead create `BufferLoad` and `BufferStore` nodes with 1-d indices.

-- BufferTransform
-  - Indicates a transformation that should be performed to modify the specified buffer.

-  - A possible structure for the `BufferTransform` node is shown below.

-    ```
-    class BufferTransform : public Stmt {
-    public:
-      // The buffer var to be transformed.
-All buffers that have
-      // `BufferNode::data` equal to this `buffer_var` should have their
-      // physical layout rewritten.
-      Var buffer_var;

-      // The transformation to be applied to the buffer.
-      IndexMap layout_transformation;

-      // The statement containing buffer allocations/accesses that should
-      // be rewritten.
-      Stmt body;
-    };

-    class IndexMap : public Object {
-    public:
-      /*! \brief Variables representing the indices prior to remapping.
-       *
-       * If initial_index is empty, then final_index should also be
-       * empty, and no mapping is applied.
-       */
-      Array<Var> initial_index;

-      /*!
-       * \brief Expressions defining the indices after remapping.
-       *
-       * These expressions should only be in terms of the initial_index,
-       * and must be expressible as a `tvm::arith::IterSumExpr`.
-The
-       * mapping from `initial_index` to `final_index` must be injective.
-       *
-       * If final_index is empty, then initial_index should also be
-       * empty, and the map is an identity function.
-       */
-      Array<PrimExpr> final_index;
-    };
-    ```

 - AllocateNode
   - Allocation of a buffer, in physical layout.